 Computational dependencies between iterations are satisfied.
-The system provides a fine grain schedule at the macro-instruction level using the dependence graph shortestpath.
+The system provides a fine grain schedule at the procedural level using the dependence graph shortest-path.
 This enables the use of data as soon as possible, avoids buffer allocations, and produces output results at the earliest.
 On the right hand side, the corresponding loop nest is represented.